 As Cunnane discusses in The Physics to Economics Model (PEM), anyone whose job it is to advise American businesses can clearly see that the rate of business failure in recent years is too high and corporate departures to lower-taxation countries are too numerous.
 Yet, historically, America was by far the wealthiest nation up until the 1970s.
 For years, wealth increased as the markets, debt, the cost of capital, and trade historically performed well.
 However, the American economy abruptly became weaker and weaker.

 The Physics to Economic Model (PEM) takes an introspective look at the U.S. economy over the past 50+ years, providing insight and answers to how economic policy has historically operated vs. how it should operate to create and increase real wealth.
 Cunnane makes a compelling argument for why economics, as a discipline, must follow the rules of natural science, based on the premise that it’s of the natural world.
 As such, economic policy should follow the reasoning of mathematics and physics, not social science, because the economy is subject to those rules and laws; time, distance, gravity, mass and the interrelationship with energy.

-In The Physics to Economics Model (PEM), Cunnane illustrates how the study of economics becomes more logical, rational, and easier to understand within the reasoning process of physics and how this approach can lead to a sustained increase in wealth over time.
+In The Physics to Economics Model (PEM), Cunnane illustrates how the study of modern economic theory becomes more logical, rational, and easier to understand within the reasoning process of physics and how this approach can lead to a sustained increase in wealth over time.